taming-the-state-in-react/taming-the-state-in-react/manuscript/00-foreword/03-faq.md

 **Why is the book not for free?** I share content often for free ([blog](https://www.robinwieruch.de/), [ebook](https://www.robinwieruch.de/the-road-to-learn-react/)).
 That's the content where I think people need access to regardless of their (monetary) limitations.
 On the other side, teaching is one of my professions that I pursue.
 At some point, I hope to generate income with the education that I provide to do it full time.
 After all, I invest a lot of time to ship quality education material that is kept updated to your best interest.

-**What should I do when I cannot affort to pay for the book?** If you cannot afford the book but want to learn about the topic, you can write me a message on Twitter.
+**What should I do when I cannot afford to pay for the book?** If you cannot afford the book but want to learn about the topic, you can write me a message on Twitter.
 I will hand out a copy for you.
 In addition, I want support any cause to improve the diversity in our programming culture.
 If you belong to a minority or are in an organization that helps supports diversity in our culture, please reach out to me to get free copies of the book.

 **How to support the project?** If you believe in the content that I create, you can [support me](https://www.robinwieruch.de/about/).
 Moreover I would be grateful when you would spread the word about this book after you have read it and enjoyed reading it.

 **Is there a money back guarantee?** Yes, there is 100% money back if you don't think it's a good fit.
+Please reach out to me via email: wrobin@gmx.net

 **Can I help to improve the content?** Yes, I would love to hear your feedback on [Twitter](https://twitter.com/rwieruch).
 These can be improvements technical wise yet also about the written word.
 I am no native speaker.
 In the next iteration of the book, if the book generated income, I will give it to a proofreader and editor to improve it.